Toxic Substances Control Act of 1976: Nanotechnology

 Green technology innovation introduced new products using nanotechnology available for consumption.
-The ultra fine nano particles can enter the human body via the skin, lungs or intestinal tract and may induce undesirable genetic changes as a side effect.
+The ultra-fine nanoparticles can enter the human body via the skin, lungs or intestinal tract and may induce undesirable genetic changes as a side effect.
 The regulation of nano particles is another challenge for TSCA, "there are no specific regulations on nanoparticles except existing regulations covering the same material in bulk form."
 However, if the bulk form of the nanomaterial is not listed on the TSCA Inventory, the nanomaterial is a new chemical substance that is subject to pre-market review.

 There is not enough knowledge about the potential risk of exposure while new nano material created at a rapid rate is incorporated into consumer products without testing the toxicity risk of exposure to human health and the environment.
 Technological creation of new chemicals is ahead of TSCA regulation for new chemicals.
 The U.S. chemical industry claims having tight regulations can interfere with their ability to compete.
 Nevertheless, in Europe new regulation motivated the chemical industry to innovate.
 For instance, the European parliament implemented a successful comprehensive reform of REACH by applying the "No data, no market" rule to pressure chemical manufacturers to submit safety data for both new and existing chemicals produced in or exported to Europe.
 This approach motivated the chemical industry in Europe to innovate, invest more in research & development and produce greener products.

 TSCA and environmental justice

 TSCA can promote environmental justice in communities where minorities and low-income residents disproportionately bear great exposure to toxic chemicals increasing their risk to suffer from "chronic diseases and conditions such as prostate cancer, learning disabilities, asthma, infertility, and obesity."
 Public policy can transform and empower communities "fighting environmental racism" associated with industrial facilities built near low-income neighborhoods.
 Communities from minority groups are disproportionately affected by "environmental threats from toxic contamination, locally unwanted land use (LULUs) to unsafe and substandard housing and natural-resource extractions" cannot wait for years until bureaucratic processes demonstrate their health has been at risk from living under these conditions.

 Studies have shown that "lower-income people were found to be significantly more likely than were higher income people to live near a polluting industrial facility."
 The market dynamics responds to "the industry seeking to build their facilities where land is cheap and where industrial labor pools and sources of materials are nearby."
 Eventually, industrial facilities may contribute to the depreciation of property in the neighboring areas affecting the value of housing because of noise, release of pollutants, and fear of health impact.
 Wealthy communities will actively oppose the placing of industrial facilities near them but the low-income neighborhoods "and communities of color become an easier target" as they are not well represented or well organized to fight against the industry and the government.
-Environmental disparities is a prevalent issue for low income-people as they become trapped in "housing discrimination" living in polluted neighborhoods unable to relocate to a nicer area.
+Environmental disparities is a prevalent issue for low-income people as they become trapped in "housing discrimination" living in polluted neighborhoods unable to relocate to a nicer area.